marijnkoolen/scholarly-web-annotation-client/README.md

 python resource_server.py
 ```

+### Testing text annotation

-and point your browser to `localhost:3001`
+Point your browser to `localhost:3001` to try a test letter.

+### Testing Image annotation

+Point your browser to `localhost:3001/beng-image-example`.

+### Testing Video annotation

+Point your browser to `localhost:3001/beng-av-example`.

 ## How to modify